sprytnyk/docker-compose-gitea/README.md

 ## Description

-This repository assumes you have created a user that in `sudo` group, have DNS records configured for a VPS instance and using Ubuntu 18.04 but should work with other distributives as well besides `make docker` target.
+This repository assumes you have created a user that in `sudo` group, have DNS records configured for a VPS instance, VPS will have one Docker bridge and using Ubuntu 18.04 but should work with other distributives as well besides `make docker` target.
 That target specifically for Ubuntu versions.
 You can make use of this dummy script to bootstrap a user if still under `root` one:
 [bootstrap.sh](https://gist.github.com/vald-phoenix/6db4bf3252be5dbd033b5f9346c52a29)